ryanpulley/DiscoverAEStoPylontech/README.md

 ### Installing the Raspberry PI

 #### Install the CAN Hat
 Note that CAN hats do not typically fit in standard Raspberry PI cases.
-As I use a touchscreen display on my Raspberry PI 5, I have no need for a case as it mounts on the back of the display.
-If you choose to go "headless", there are some larger cases available.
+As I use a touchscreen display, I have no need for a case as the Raspberry PI mounts on the back of the display.
+If you choose to go "headless", there are some larger cases available that will accomodate the PI and the CAN Hat.

 I use the [Waveshare 2-Channel CAN FD HAT](https://www.waveshare.com/2-ch-can-fd-hat.htm).
 I highly recommend installing the CAN adapter standoffs that come with the board to stablize and avoid putting pressure on the pins with pulling cables, etc.